zzstephen/text_analytics/README.md

 # text_analytics
+Please don't download without consent.
+Email me if you are interested in collaborating.
-a place I learn and try how to process text data and turn into insights and models
+- a place I learn and try how to process text data and turn into insights and models